James4Ever0/notes/Hacker virtual machines, containers.md

 ---

-use podman over docker, since we do not need gpu here.
+use podman over docker, since we do not need gpu here, and want faster pulling speed.

 ---